beesechurger275/DCGAN/README.md

 	* Create custom dataset (see below)
 2. Change num_epochs in config.py to desired amount
 3. Run train.py
+4. Model outputs to weights/generator.pth and weights/discriminator.pth by default

 ### To run pretrained model: